ialbert/pywgsim/README.md

 ## pywsgim

 pywgsim is a modified version of the wgsim short read simulator.
-It has been modified to allow visualizing the simulated mutations as a GFF file.

 * https://github.com/lh3/wgsim

+The code for `wgsim` has been modified to allow visualizing the simulated mutations as a GFF file.

 The package provides both a python wrapper and standalone compiled executables for Linux and MacOS.